maxwellito/dotcom/_posts/2017-04-30-love-letter-to-maintainers.md

 For those who keep that passion and enthusiasm day after day, years after years.

-For those who sometime bring a solution or fix an issue in less time than any customer service (even if it's not your role).
+For those who sometime bring a solution or fix an issue in less time than any customer service (even if it's not their role).

 For those who keep contributing to projects they didn't created.